wazuh/wazuh-documentation/source/user-manual/kibana-app/troubleshooting.rst

 "Conflict with the Wazuh app version" error is displayed
 --------------------------------------------------------

 Sometimes, after an upgrade, the Wazuh Kibana plugin displays the "Conflict with the Wazuh app version" error.
-The is due to some issues with the cache memory of the browser.
+This is due to some issues with the cache memory of the browser.

 .. thumbnail:: ../../images/kibana-app/troubleshooting/conflict_wazuh_app_version.png
     :title: Conflict wazuh app version